gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Although---"
 It froze again.
 "Yes.
-This appears to be able to circumvent some of that programming.
+This now appears to be able to circumvent some of that programming.
 Curious."

 Without any more warning than that it reached up and plucked one of its lenses from its head.